MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 ---
-title: Import data and alerts from Operations Manager
+title: Import Data and Alerts from Operations Manager
 description: Describes how you can import data and alerts from Operations Manager into Service Manager. ms.topic: article
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.service: system-center
 keywords:
 ms.date: 04/11/2025